cycle/docs/advanced/schema.md

 located in such schema and must be pre-calculated prior to runtime usage.
 In fact, schema operates as a nested hash table providing quick access to each of the definition.

 ## Access Schema
-To access schema from intiiated ORM instance use method `getSchema`:
+To access schema from initiated ORM instance use method `getSchema`:

 ```php
 // print the table associated with the entity